 Acknowledgement

 The authors thank Remi Saint-Amant for his helpful guidance to obtain temperature data from BioSIM, and Dr. Jacques Régnière for sharing data on balsam fir phenology.
 This study was funded by the Healthy Forest Partnership.
+Thanks to anonymous reviewers?

 Authors’ contribution